 Moving Dynafit bindings from one ski to another often requires a brake change to accommodate the new width.
 Brakes can also get damaged.
-Please note ► "Some of the Dynafit brakes listed below the line" are priced individually so you will need two in the former case or one if replacing damage.
+Please note ► The Dynafit brakes listed below the line are priced individually so you will need two if switching skis or one if fixing damage.
 The brakes have a few millimeters of wiggle room, so a 100mm brake will work on a ski slightly over 100mm in underfoot width.

 Superlite 2.0 75mm x2 - Removable TLT Superlite 2.0 brakes, in a 75mm width for skinny skis.